ampproject/amphtml/extensions/amp-story-subscriptions/0.1/amp-story-subscriptions.md

 # Summary

 This component enables Web Stories to support paywalls and subscriptions in a manner following [`amp-subscriptions`](https://amp.dev/documentation/components/amp-subscriptions/) and [`amp-subscriptions-google`](https://amp.dev/documentation/components/amp-subscriptions-google/).
-It enables publishers to configure their Stories to feature paywalls and integrate into their backends via authorization URLs (similar to [`amp-subscriptions`](https://amp.dev/documentation/components/amp-subscriptions/#url-variables)).
+It enables publishers to configure their Stories to feature paywalls and integrate into their backends via authorization URLs and other configurations.

+The way to specify subscriptions configurations is the same for both a classic AMP page and a Web Story.
+See more details about configurations in [`amp-subscriptions` configuration](https://amp.dev/documentation/components/amp-subscriptions/#configuration).

 The extension provides a simple UI and capabilities to surface a paywall bottomsheet, and manage blocking / unblocking locked content.

 > **Important Note**: Please first read API docs for [`amp-subscriptions`](https://amp.dev/documentation/components/amp-subscriptions/) and (optionally) [`amp-subscriptions-google`](https://amp.dev/documentation/components/amp-subscriptions-google/) and ensure you are set up with those basic capabilities before integrating with this component.